GoogleCloudPlatform/training-data-analyst/self-paced-labs/vertex-ai/vertex-ai-qwikstart/README.md

 # Vertex AI: Qwikstart

-In this lab, you will walk through an introductory, end-to-end experience of training and serving a custom TensorFlow model on Vertex AI.
+In this lab, you will walk through an introductory, end-to-end training and deployment workflow for a custom TensorFlow model on Vertex AI.

 ## Learning objectives